Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Sign Up For MacroFactor

-The sign-up process for MacroFactor was straightforward but very in-depth so that the app can learn more about your goals, preferences, and energy expenditure.
+The sign-up process for MacroFactor was straightforward but very in-depth, so the app could learn more about your goals, preferences, and energy expenditures.

 You will also have to customize the following: